Yasser1AITLAZIZ/sfd-clm/tests/TEST_SUMMARY.md

 ## Notes

 - Tests use fake/mock data - no real Salesforce connection needed
-- Redis is required for session storage tests
+- SQLite is used for session storage (included in Python)
 - Langgraph backend integration tests will be added in Step 8
 - All tests include defensive error handling and logging